jina-ai/jina/docs/fundamentals/flow/topology.md

 Then splitting the load across two or more machines yields better results.

 For Shards you can define which shard (instance) will receive the request from its predecessor.
 This behaviour is called `polling`.
-By default `polling` is set so `ANY`, which means only one shard will receive a request.
+By default `polling` is set to `ANY`, which means only one shard will receive a request.
 If `polling` is to `ALL` it means that all Shards will receive a request.

 When you shard your index, the request handling usually differs between index and search requests: